 This Week In School…

-Year 6 – have worked hard to write detailed recounts of their exciting activity week before half term.
-In Maths, they have been focussing on division and have begun using and applying the written method for long division.
-Year 6 have also worked hard in Art this week, learning about the key elements of art, particularly line and colour.
+Year 6 – have begun writing a detailed recount of their exciting activities before half-term.
+In Maths, they have been focussing on division and have solved problems using the written method for short division and long division.
+Year 6 have also enjoyed a week of Art and have been learning all about the key elements of art, particularly line and colour.

 This Week In School…